brady-lab-rockefeller/conkat_seq/README.md

 `-c CLUSTER_ID`  minimum sequence identity for clustering (a fraction between 0.0 and 1.0, default 0.95)

 Optional arguments & flags:
-`--host_path HOST_PATH`  full, absolute path to host reference genome in FASTA format.
-Matching reads will be removed
+`--host_path HOST_PATH`  full, absolute path to host reference genome in FASTA format (matching reads are removed)

 `--threads THREADS`  threads to be used (default 1)